OpenInv/OpenInventory/README.md

 # OpenInventory
-Open source inventory software to be used for homes and businesses.
+Open source inventory system software to be used for homes and businesses.
 Keep track of your supply and their locations.
-Tree-based software.
+Items are the parents of other items.